From Prompts to Context

 - Strip emotional language, focus on the information need"""

-The comment at the top shows why this matters.
-"My numbers have been all over the place lately" has almost zero retrieval value as-is: no condition type, no medication context, no timeframe.
+A completely reasonable query like "My numbers have been all over the place lately" has almost zero retrieval value because there's no condition or medication context.
 The rewriter infers "post-meal readings" from the last 3 turns, adds the patient's diagnosis and medication context, and produces a query that actually hits relevant documents.

 def trim_oldest_turn(messages):